Before we left Belmar, Bhavna reminded me that Beach Haus Brewery is located on Main Street. I could not resist. I had to visit.

 I had a flight of the following:

 * Test Dept.™ New England IPA (Mosaic and Citra)

 * Test Dept.™ New England IPA Featuring Huell Melon And Mandarina Bavaria Hops

 * Test Dept.™ New England IPA (Merkur & El Dorado Hops)

 * American Pale Ale (unfiltered With Mosaic And Citra Hops)

-I also tried a sip of the Test Dept.™ - Grapefruit Radler that Bhavna had in her flight.
+I also tried a sip of the Test Dept.™ Grapefruit Radler that Bhavna had in her flight.
 I loved the radler and the mosaic and citra New England IPA.
-We got a six pack and four pack to take home.
+We got a six pack and four pack of each to take home.